arjithkraj/SoundBooster-Kali/README.md

 # SoundBooster-Kali
-This simple script can make your kali linux machine's sound louder than the defaut maximum volume.
+This simple script can make your kali linux machine's sound louder than the default maximum volume.

 # ★ Download